Social Caption: Evaluating Social Understanding in Multimodal Models: Results and Discussion

 \paragraph{Model Size and \textit{SI} Ability} Figure~\ref{fig:size_variants} depicts a controlled analysis to study the impact of model size on \textit{SI} performance for the highest-performing open-source models.
 Performance of InternVL3 up to 78B parameters and Qwen2-VL up to 72B parameters is provided in Appendix \ref{appendix:model_size_variants}, Table \ref{tab:internvl3_qwen2_size_variant}.
 Larger models typically outperform their smaller counterparts, and models with access to spoken context outperform those without spoken context.
 The smallest variants InternVL3-1B and Qwen2VL-2B achieve $\sim$20\% lower accuracy than the largest variants.
 An exception to this trend was observed for InternVL3-9B, which is larger than InternVL3-8B, but exhibited a lower \textit{SI} performance.
 We note that all models in the InternVL3 series are built with Qwen2.5 language model backbones \textit{except} for InternVL3-9B, which uses a different backbone (InternLM3).
 These findings suggest that MLLM architectural decisions and the priors introduced by language model backbones can influence \textit{SI} performance, in addition to scale.

-\textit{The largest variants of InternVL3 and Qwen2VL achieve SI performance that is highly-competitive with substantially larger closed-source models.} There was no significant difference between InternVL3-78B's SI performance and that of GPT-4o or Gemini-1.5-Pro ($p_{\text{adj}} \geq 0.05$) and no significant difference between Qwen2VL-72B's SI performance and GPT-4o ($p_{\text{adj}} \geq 0.05$).
-Both InternVL3-78B and Qwen2VL-72B also approach the \textit{SI} performance of Gemini-2.5-Pro, with a~$\sim$3\% lower accuracy, as illustrated in Figure~\ref{fig:size_variants}. \textit{These findings indicate that open-source MLLMs (with careful design decisions, architectures, and post-training strategies) can approach the \textit{SI} capabilities of substantially larger closed-source MLLMs.}
+\textit{The largest variants of InternVL3 and Qwen2-VL achieve }SI\textit{ performance that is competitive with substantially larger closed-source models.} There was no significant difference between InternVL3-78B's \textit{SI} performance and that of GPT-4o ($p_{\text{adj}} \geq 1.00$) or Gemini-1.5-Pro ($p_{\text{adj}} \geq 0.56$) and no significant difference between Qwen2VL-72B's \textit{SI} performance and GPT-4o ($p_{\text{adj}} \geq 1.00$) or Gemini-1.5-Pro ($p_{\text{adj}} \geq 0.25$).
+Both InternVL3-78B and Qwen2VL-72B also approach the \textit{SI} performance of Gemini-2.5-Pro, with a~$\sim$3\% lower accuracy, as illustrated in Figure~\ref{fig:size_variants}. \textit{Our findings indicate that open-source MLLMs (given careful design decisions, architectures, and post-training strategies) can approach the \textit{SI} capabilities of substantially larger closed-source MLLMs.} These multimodal findings provide empirical evidence that complements prior work in the unimodal domain that demonstrated that scale, alone, is insufficient to elicit social reasoning in models \cite{neural-theory-of-mind}.